quantopy-dev/quantopy/docs/source/getting_started/index.rst

     The `R programming language <https://www.r-project.org/>`__ provides the ``data.frame`` data structure and multiple packages, such as `tidyverse <https://www.tidyverse.org>`__ use and extend ``data.frame``
-    for convenient data handling functionalities similar to pandas.
+    for convenient data handling functionalities similar to quantopy.

     +++